Leo-Code-CA/beauty-salon-website/README.md

 As this project is not finalized at the time I'm writing that readme, the list of things I've learned so far will keep growing over time.

-Let's list what I've learnt so far:
+Let's list what I've learned so far:
-*Last update on May 2024*
+*Last update:  May 2024*
 - Scroll bound animations with intersection observer and scroll API
 - Advanced responsiveness
 - Multipage website